-What is the best type of kale to use for kale chips?
+What is the best type of kale to use?

 I prefer using curly kale for kale chips.
 I find the curly part of the kale just crisps up so nicely.
 You can use Tuscan/dinosaur kale if that's what you have, but I've found curly kale to just work so well.

-How to keep your kale chips from being bitter:
+How to keep your chips from being bitter:

 So kale certainly gets a bad rap for being kind of bitter tasting.
 And no one wants that.
 Maybe some people do.
 But there's an easy way to combat that!
 And that's to massage your kale before cooking.
 In this recipe for air fryer kale chips, you definitely want to spend a few minutes massaging your oil into the kale.